xframes-project/xframes-haskell/README.md

 ### Install Haskell

+I followed the instructions found on this page: https://www.haskell.org/ghcup/

+#### Linux

+Once you run the online installer all you need to do is restart your terminal.

 #### Windows

-I followed the instructions found on this page: https://www.haskell.org/ghcup/

-In particular, I ran the command in a PowerShell and installed GHCUP along with the MSYS2 toolchain, then GHC 9.4.8 and cabal.
+I ran the command in a PowerShell and installed GHCUP along with the MSYS2 toolchain, then GHC 9.4.8 and cabal.

 ### Install dependencies